Google Is Hiding Your Videos—How Smart SEO Can Make Them Go Viral

 Why Your Video Isn’t Ranking—And How Google Sees It

 There’s a reason text-heavy content still dominates search results.
 Google understands words.
 Blog posts, articles, web pages—it all makes sense to the algorithm.
 But videos?
 It struggles.
-People who are searching don’t “watch” your content.
+Search engines don’t “watch” your content.
 Instead, they scan titles, descriptions, metadata, transcripts, and page structure.
-If those aren’t perfected, your video is just another file floating in the video void.
+If those aren’t perfected, your video is just another file floating in the tech void.

 Another issue?
 Placement.
 Many people assume that just embedding a video on a page is enough.
 It’s not.
 Google prioritizes content at the top of the page.
 If your video is buried at the bottom, it may as well not exist.